freeradical13/freeradical13.github.io/index.md

 [Keratin][] is a strong protein like Chitin that creates various structures in organisms.

-#### Hormones

-[Hormones][] are chemical signals that are part of the [endocrine system][] which are synthesized by special cells and help coordinate an organismic response by traveling through a in a fluid to receptor cells.

-Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).

 #### Energy Generation

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
 The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mitochondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
 Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.